safescript-lang/spec/SPECv1.md

 - `map<U>(self, f: fn(T) -> U) -> Option<U>` - If the option is a Some value,
   returns a Some value with the result of invoking `f` on the inner value.
   If the option is a None value, returns a None value.
+  Where `U` is the type of the new value.
 - `mapOr<U>(self, backup: U, f: fn(T) -> U) -> U` - If the option is a Some value,
   returns the result of invoking `f` on the inner value.
   If the option is a None value, returns `backup`.
+  Where `U` is the type of the new value.
 - `mapOrElse<U>(self, backup: fn() -> U, f: fn(T) -> U) -> U` - If the option is a Some value,
   returns the result of invoking `f` on the inner value.
   If the option is a None value, returns the result of invoking `backup`.
+  Where `U` is the type of the new value.
 - `okOr<E>(self, err: E) -> Result<T, E>` - If the option is a Some value,
   returns a Ok value with the inner value.
   If the option is a None value, returns a Err value with `err`.
+  Where `E` is the type of the error value.
 - `okOrElse<E>(self, f: fn() -> E) -> Result<T, E>` - If the option is a Some value,
   returns a Ok value with the inner value.
   If the option is a None value, returns a Err value with the result of invoking `f`.
+  Where `E` is the type of the error value.
 - `and<U>(self, other: Option<U>) -> Option<U>` - If the option is a Some value, returns `other`.
   If the option is a None value, returns a None value.
+  Where `U` is the type of the new value.
 - `andThen<U>(self, f: fn(T) -> Option<U>) -> Option<U>` - If the option is a Some value,
   returns the result of invoking `f` on the inner value.
   If the option is a None value, returns a None value.
+  Where `U` is the type of the new value.
 - `or(self, other: Option<T>) -> Option<T>` - If the option is a Some value, returns the option.
   If the option is a None value, returns `other`.
 - `orElse(self, f: fn() -> Option<T>) -> Option<T>` - If the option is a Some value, returns the option.